x-t/serverless-gdrive-twitter/README.md

 - You will need an account for this (free does fine)
 - Create a Function App from the dashboard

-### Discord
+### Discord/Slack

-Sends you Discord notifications via a webhook.
+Sends you Discord or Slack notifications via a webhook.
 Looks something like this:
 ![discord webhook](https://i.arxius.io/6c95835f.png)

 - Add a webhook to your channel
-- Make an username, copy the `/api` link into `prod.env` like in the example.
+- Make an username, copy the `/api` or `/services` link into `prod.env` like in the example.

 ### prod.env